Abdou El-Kholti

 Abdelhalim El-Kholti (born 17 October 1980) is a French former footballer.
-He is of Moroccan descent.

 Football career

 El-Khotli won the Conference National with Yeovil Town, but was part of the Cambridge United side that was relegated from the Football League two years later.
-But El-Kholti remained in Football League Two after joining Chester City for a season, before dropping into non-league football himself with Weymouth.
+However, El-Kholti remained in Football League Two after joining Chester City for a season, before dropping into non-league football himself with Weymouth.

 El-Kholti was sold to Grays Athletic following Weymouth's financial crisis, after a handful of appearances for Grays he left by mutual consent in August 2007.
 Linking up with ex-Weymouth manager, Garry Hill he then joined Rushden & Diamonds shortly after.
 However, he was released at the end of the 2007–08 season.

 On 17 June 2008, it was announced that El-Kholti had joined fellow Conference side Woking.
 He then joined Hayes & Yeading United in 2009, but made just one appearance for the club in the Middlesex Senior Cup.